 # yum install wireshark-gnome

 In the end, LANforge will attempt to execute a file called /usr/sbin/wireshark.
 If that fails, it will attempt to execute /usr/sbin/ethereal.
-So as long as one of these files exist, it will work.
+So as long as one of these files exists, it will work.

 If you wish to use LANforge scripting, you will need the Net::Telnet perl library installed.
 The easiest way to install is to use Perl's MCPAN tool: